mathigon/textbooks/content/divisibility2/content.md

 Knowing the prime factorization of a number can be helpful for finding all sorts of information about a number.
 We are going to explore a number of areas below.

 What can the prime factorization tell us about the number?
-Let’s think about the number with the prime factorization of 2 x 2 x 3 x 5 x 5.
+Let’s think about the number with the prime factorization of 2 × 2 × 3 × 5 × 5.
 Resist the urge to do out the multiplication and answer these questions instead.

 Show the PF diagram for this number, but don’t put the actual number in the middle.
 The sections for the number above would have 2 orange parts, 1 green part, and 2 blue parts.
 Here is the one for 72 just as a placeholder in the document to show that an image would go here.

 The prime factorization contains a 2, so we know the number is [[even | odd]].
 Upon correct answer, have one of the orange parts of the ring pop up for a second and then show:

-The prime factorization of 15 is [[3 x 5]], which [[is | is not]] in the prime factorization of this number.
+The prime factorization of 15 is [[3 × 5]], which [[is | is not]] in the prime factorization of this number.
 So, this number [[is | is not]] a multiple of 15.
 Upon correct answer, have a green and blue part of the ring pop up for a second and show:

-The prime factorization of 22 is [[2 x 11]], which [[is not | is]] in the prime factorization of this number.
+The prime factorization of 22 is [[2 × 11]], which [[is not | is]] in the prime factorization of this number.
 So, 11 [[is not | is]] a factor of this number.
 Upon correct answer, have the full red ring for 11 hover next to the circle for this number showing that 11 is not a part of it, and then show:

-The prime factorization of 100 is [[2 x 2 x 5 x 5]], which [[is | is not]] in the prime factorization of this number.
+The prime factorization of 100 is [[2 × 2 × 5 × 5]], which [[is | is not]] in the prime factorization of this number.
 So, 100 is a factor of this number and therefore it must end with [[2]] zeros.
 Upon correct answer, show two orange and two blue parts of the ring pop up for a second, and then show:

 The number we’ve been thinking of is [[300]].